mdxtoc/qtpi/docs/embedded_processes.md

 Since this is just a bit of programming within the pi calculus tradition, normal qtpi resource-checking can be applied: the two apparently-parallel (but really sequential) arms can't share any quantum resource.
 But if `P` were to take a qbit as argument, then the call takes that qbit out of the ownership of the calling process, and it can't be used in the continuation.

-We could use this pattern as the compiled program which corresponds to `<preamble> . call P(arguments) . <continuation>`, if it were helpful to have such a construct in qtpi's language. (**NB**: I'm not proposing to include `call` in qtpi: it's a device to aid discussion of simulation and compilation.)
+We could use this pattern as the compiled program which corresponds to `<preamble> . call P(arguments) . <continuation>`, if it were helpful to have a 'call' construct in qtpi's language. (**NB**: I'm not proposing to include `call` in qtpi: it's a device to aid discussion of simulation and compilation.)

-Note that the mechanism requires that the called process `P` can't end with a process invocation (unless it's a recursive invocation of `P`) and can't use a process-par, else we couldn't insert the `rc!()` steps which signal its termination to the calling process.
+It's important that the mechanism requires that the called process `P` can't end with a process invocation (unless it's a recursive invocation of `P`) and can't use a process-par, else we couldn't insert the `rc!()` steps which signal its termination to the calling process.

-### Returning a value
+### A mechanism for returning a value

 There's no reason why the return channel `rc` could not carry a return value, in which case `P`<sub>`r`</sub> could return a value.

-## Recursive non-embedded-process call
+## Recursive non-embedded-process 'call'

 If `P` is recursive then some of its executions will invoke a new execution of itself.
-Change those to calls of `P`<sub>`r`</sub> and we can call recursive `P`<sub>`r`</sub> and the same mechanism works: `P`<sub>`r`</sub> is called, and it returns.
+Change those to calls of `P`<sub>`r`</sub> and we can 'call' recursive `P`<sub>`r`</sub> and the same mechanism works: `P`<sub>`r`</sub> is called, and it returns.
 I used this mechanism to simulate BB84 QKD.
 Alice defines a list of bases `bs` and values `vs` and sends qbits to Bob encoding those values down the previously-defined channel `qc`.
 (Please ignore the flagrant use of extra unnecessary separating dots in qtpi code: I'm experimenting with it to make programs easier to write and to read -- but note that otherwise this is just standard qtpi stuff, with no fancy constructs)

         <preamble>
       . (let bs = randbits n)